René Dagron: Stanhope Viewers

 In 1857 John Benjamin Dancer's microfilms were exhibited in Paris for the first time and Dagron immediately saw their potential.
 He used the concept of microphotography to produce simple microfilm viewers which he would later manufacture and incorporate into novelties and souvenir products as well as other applications.
 Soon after that, Dagron encountered problems with imitators and people infringing on his patents.

 On 21 June 1859, Dagron was granted the first microfilm patent in history and in the same year he introduced his photographic miniature Stanhope toys and jewels during the International Exhibition in Paris.

-In 1862, Dagron exhibited his miniature Stanhope viewers during London's International Fair.
+In 1862, Dagron exhibited his miniature Stanhope viewers during the 1862 International Exhibition in London.
 In the London Fair he received an honourable mention and presented a set of microfilms to Queen Victoria.
 The same year Dagron published his book: "Cylindres photo-microscopiques montes et non-montes sur bijoux, brevetes en France et a l'etranger".
 (Translated as: "Photomicroscopic cylinders mounted and non-mounted on jewels: Patents in France and abroad").

 In 1864 Dagron published the 36-page booklet Traite de Photographie Microscopique in which he described in great detail the process he invented in producing microfilm positives from normal size negatives.
 The microfilm industry is considered to have been created by him, starting in 1859 when he obtained his patent.

 Franco-Prussian War

-During the Siege of Paris (1870–1871) by the Prussian armies Dagron proposed to the authorities to use his microfilming process to carry the messages by carrier pigeons across German lines.
+During the Siege of Paris (1870–1871) by the Prussian Army, Dagron proposed to the authorities to use his microfilming process to carry the messages by carrier pigeons across German lines.